ChauhanJayrajsinh/ChauhanJayrajsinh/README.md

 ---

 ## 🚀 Current Goal
-Become consistent in coding + build strong foundation in
+Become consistent in coding + build a strong foundation in
-**Python, Linux, SQL, Web Development.**
+**Python, Linux, SQL, and Web Development (HTML, CSS, JS).**

 ---